Jessie Godderz: Return to Ohio Valley Wrestling (2019–present)

 On April 24, 2019, Godderz won the OVW Television Championship.
 Two days later he lost the championship at OVW's Run the Ropes on April 26, 2019, to Drew Hernandez.
 On September 29, 2020, Godderz won a 21-man rumble match, where he last eliminated Brian Pillman Jr. to become the inaugural OVW National Heavyweight Champion.

 On April 6, 2021, Godderz teamed with Tony Gunn, collectively known as The Pec-TacularGunns, defeating The Tate Twins to win the OVW Tag Team Championships.
 However, The Tate Twins regained the championships over one month later.

 On March 5, 2022, Godderz lost the OVW National Heavyweight Champion to Mahabali Shera, ending his reign at 522 days.

 The Pec-TacularGunns regained the OVW Tag Team Championships on May 19, 2022, when they defeated the teams of Bankroll (Ca$h Flo and Dimes), Darkkloudz (Deget Bundlez and Eric Darkstorm), and The Outrunners (Truth Magnum and Turbo Floyd) in a four corners match.
 However, they vacated the titles one week later.

 On January 7, 2023, Godderz won the Nightmare Rumble and became the OVW National Heavyweight Championship for the second time.
 On November 21, 2023, Godderz lost the title to EC3 on OVW Thanksgiving Thunder.

 In 2023 he appeared in the seven-part Netflix documentary series Wrestlers, which profiles the OVW.
 He is seen zipping around on his Segway.

 Personal life

 Godderz grew up on a farm in Iowa and credits the daily chores for his work ethic.
-He has four children.
+He has seven children.